 3. Lightly spray a large non-stick skillet with spray oil.
 Heat over medium-high heat.
 Sprinkle chicken, tofu or sweet potatoes with 2 tsp of the chili powder and ½ tsp salt.
 Place in skillet and reduce heat to medium.
 If you are cooking chicken 15-18 minutes, or until chicken is no longer pink, turning occasionally.
 Tofu or veggies really only take a few minutes to heat up.
 Remove from skillet and transfer to a cutting board.
 Tent with foil and let stand 5 minutes.
 Slice across the grain into bite-size strips, then let cool. ** Remember, never EVER cut up uncooked chicken on a wooden cutting board.
 Also, vegetarian tip: if you are cooking for a vegetarian, don’t use the same pan you have used recently for meat. **

 4.Place bell peppers and onion in skillet.
 Cook over medium heat 5-8 minutes, or until crisp-tender.
 Remove from skillet and let cool.
 Place corn in skillet and cook, without stirring, 3-5 minutes, or until starting to brown.
 Remove from skillet.

 5.Make dressing: In a small bowl, combine yogurt, lime zest and juice and remaining 1 tsp chili powder, and stir.
 Assemble salads in four 1-qt clear glass jars or bowls, layered in this order: rice, protien, pepper mixture, beans, corn, lettuce, dressing, tomatoes and cilantro.
 Chill until ready to serve, up to 24 hours.

 That's it!
 Just enjoy it and know that you made a great meal that's easy to take along.
-And not to mention it is fun Mexican food dish that isn't too heavy because it's a cool 7 layer SALAD!
+And not to mention it is fun Mexican food dish.
+I love tthat isn't too heavy because it's easy to pack for a festive lunch.